Easy to Difficult Bible Trivia Quiz

 -

-What would be considered the first step on the way to entering heaven?
+What is the first step to entering heaven?

-c.
-Being a good person is essential for getting into heaven.
+b.
+Being a righteous person is essential for getting into heaven.

 John 14:6.